astrazeneca-cgr-publications/PEACOK/README.md

 R 3.6.1 or above is needed to use this package.
 Sucessful instalation of PEACOK package requires the following R packages: MASS (7.3-51.6 or above), optparse(1.6.6 or above), tidyr(1.1.0 or above), dplyr(1.0.0 or above).
 Some older versions might also work.

+## Folder structures

+* PEACOK.pdf: the most up to date PEACOK R package documentation.
+* varaible-info: This folder holds example UKB field definition file as well as the  data coding deifintionfile  that will be used by PEACOK package.
+Infomation on updating and modifying these files can be found in the README.rd file in coresponding sub folders.
+We also include the dat data-codes downloaded from UK biobank portal.
+The current version is 41065.
+* versions: This folder will keep snapshots of each version when they are released.
+The companion R documentation PDF file will also be include in each sub folder.
+The current version of PEACOK is 1.0.7.
+* PEACOK: the source code folder for the current version of the package.
+* data: this folder will hold the example data sets to be used by PEACOK code examples.
+* examples: this folder will give code examples demostrating the package capabilities.